Preparing to Sit the GAMSAT...Again

 3. Make a detailed plan

-is essential to succeeding in the GAMSAT exam, especially if it is not the first time you are sitting it.
+Creating a well-defined GAMSAT study plan is essential to succeeding in the GAMSAT exam, especially if it is not the first time you are sitting it.
 It can become way too easy to brush over certain areas because you feel you’ve studied them enough the previous time you sat the exam, and this can become dangerous.

-The GAMSAT is a long road.
-Especially when you’ve already been down it before.
+The GAMSAT is a long road, especially when you’ve already been down it before.
 But at least you’ll come at it this time with a much better idea of how to succeed.